 DEATH PENALTY

 Photo courtesy of Brendan Smialowski / AFP / Getty

-Louisiana law allows for people to be killed by the State using electrocution, gassing, and secret poison chemicals.
-Our state’s death penalty system is deeply flawed by racial disparity, widespread evidence of intellectual disability, and misconduct by prosecutors that has resulted in innocent people being sentenced to death.
+The modern death penalty is a legal racist relic of the lynching that terrorized Black people in the south throughout the 19th and 20th century.
+Louisiana law allows for people to be killed by the State using electric chair, gassing, and secret poison chemicals.
+Our state’s death penalty system exploits marginalized people and has shockingly little reliability in its convictions – evidence shows significant racial disparities, widespread evidence of intellectual disability, and misconduct by prosecutors that has resulted in innocent people being sentenced to death.

+DEATH PENALTY